rodrigotamura/go-stack-2019/module03/react/README.md

 `$ yarn add style-loader css-loader -D`

 Let's add some module/rules in [webpack.config.js](./webpack.config.js) (open this file for further importants explanations) for CSS processing.

+# Importing images

+In order to import images in our component, we need install follow loader:
+`$ yarn add file-loader -D`

+Let's add some module/rules in [webpack.config.js](./webpack.config.js) (open this file for further importants explanations) for files processing.

+Let's create `/src/assets/` folder and store one image, and import this image in [/src/App.js](./src/App.js) (the name is _profile_).